Robert-van-Engelen/Forth500/manual.md

 where `S" PROGRAM2.FTH"` specifies a string constant with the file name.
 A drive letter such as F: can be specified to load from a specific drive, which becomes the current drive (the default drive is E:).

+To make sure to only include a file at most once, use `REQUIRE` or `REQUIRED`:

+    REQUIRE PROGRAM1.FTH ↲
+    S" PROGRAM2.FTH" REQUIRED ↲

+The name of the file will show up in the word dictionary, but with a space appended to the name.

 To list files on the current drive: